Sri Lankan Chicken Curry

 • Produces CONSISTENT results every time – if you follow the recipe.

-• Uses my home-made Sri Lankan Roasted Curry Powder that takes just 5 minutes to whip up and makes the dish tantalizinly delicious and authentic.
-Find the recipe here.
+• Uses my home-made Sri Lankan Roasted Curry Powder that takes just 5 minutes to whip up and makes the dish authentic and delicious.

 • VERSATILE – Spicy or mild; with coconut milk or without coconut milk – you can take the base recipe and modify to suit your tastebuds.